 Below is an image from a survey study by The Conversation which asked microdosers about their main benefits and challenges that gives a good general overview at a glance.
 Visit their summary article on the study here.

 Note: If you drink coffee and experience anxiety, try stopping or at least reducing your coffee intake.
-Something about coffee combined with microdosing seems to increase the chances of anxiety.
+Combining coffee with microdosing seems to increase chances of anxiety.